andrew221293/contacts/README.md

 - **Best Practices**: Throughout the development, we adhered to Go's best practices for naming conventions, code structuring, and error handling to ensure code quality and maintainability.
 - **Code Documentation**: Comprehensive documentation has been provided within the code to explain its functionality and important design decisions clearly.
 - **Development Tools**: Utilization of advanced IDE features and code generation tools like GoLand and Visual Studio Code has been essential in expediting the development process.
 - **Postman Collection**: A Postman collection is available to demonstrate how to interact with each endpoint effectively.
+You can find the collection [here](./postman/).

 ## Development Time Estimate